 - a.
-Police Representation
+Police and representation

 - b.
-Trading Standard Comments
+Trading Standards representation

 - c.
-Application Form
+Application form from Police

 - d.
-Location Plan
+Location plan

-Background papers are available for inspection in the Council Chamber, Brockington, 35 Hafod Road, Hereford 30 minutes before the start of the hearing.
+Background papers are available for inspection in Meeting Room 22a, Brockington, 35 Hafod Road, Hereford 30 minutes before the start of the hearing.

 NOTES